Hongzhi Emperor: Death and legacy

-Consorts and issue
+Family

 In contrast to almost all of his predecessors, who had many consorts and fathered many children, the Hongzhi Emperor had only one consort, Empress Zhang.
-His empress gave birth to two sons, but the second one died at a young age.
-The Hongzhi Emperor showed a lot of love to his first son, which he himself lacked in his childhood, but the boy quietly disagreed with the Emperor's teachings, though he never expressed it openly.
+The Empress gave birth to two sons, but the second one died at a young age.
+The Emperor showed a lot of love to his first son, Zhu Houzhao, which he himself lacked in his childhood, but Zhu Houzhao quietly disagreed with his father's teachings, though he never expressed it openly.
 According to the History of Ming, on his deathbed, the Hongzhi Emperor summoned his officials and entrusted them with the care of his son, who was only thirteen at the time.
-His son was described as intelligent, but too inclined towards entertainment and pleasure.
+Zhu Houzhao was described as intelligent, but too inclined towards entertainment and pleasure.

 According to the History of Ming, the Hongzhi Emperor had three daughters: Princess Taikang, Princess Yongfu, and Princess Yongchun, but other sources such as Wanli yehuo bian and the Veritable Records of Shizong record that Princess Yongfu and Princess Yongchun were actually the daughters of his younger brother, Zhu Youyuan.